 - there is a positive family history of premature cardiovascular disease or

 - two or more other CVD risk factors are present in the adolescent patient

-For TG levels > 400 mg/dL (> 4.5 mmol/L), this equation is less accurate and LDL-C concentrations should be determined by ultracentrifugation.
-In hypertriglyceridemic patients, LDL-C may be low or normal despite elevated total-C. In such cases, Lovastatin Tablets USP are not indicated.
+For TG levels >400 mg/dL (>4.5 mmol/L), this equation is less accurate and LDL-C concentrations should be determined by ultracentrifugation.
+In hypertriglyceridemic patients, LDL-C may be low or normal despite elevated total-C. In such cases, Lovastatin is not indicated.

 The National Cholesterol Education Program (NCEP) Treatment Guidelines are summarized below:

 † CHD, coronary heart disease

 †† Some authorities recommend use of LDL-lowering drugs in this category if an LDL-C level of <100 mg/dL cannot be achieved by therapeutic lifestyle changes.
 Others prefer use of drugs that primarily modify triglycerides and HDL-C, e.g., nicotinic acid or fibrate.
 Clinical judgment also may call for deferring drug therapy in this subcategory.

 ††† Almost all people with 0-1 risk factor have a 10-year risk <10%; thus, 10-year risk assessment in people with 0-1 risk factor is not necessary.

 LDL-C Goals and Cutpoints for Therapeutic Lifestyle Changes